Udall, tribes denounce virtual meetings for Chaco drilling plan

 Udall and some tribal leaders in the state have asked the Trump administration for a 120-day extension on offering public comments on the proposed drilling plan, which could guide how oil and gas development near the Chaco park takes place for more than a decade.

-Santa Clara Pueblo Gov. Michael Chavarria, chairman of the All Pueblo Council of Governors, said during the call he was "shocked and dismayed" to learn that BLM is going forward with public comments during the cornavirus outbreak.
+Santa Clara Pueblo Gov. Michael Chavarria, chairman of the All Pueblo Council of Governors, said he was “shocked and dismayed” to learn that BLM is going forward with public comments during the coronavirus outbreak.

 Calling the Chaco area an “irreplaceable landscape, sacred to the pueblos and other tribes,” Chavarria said they “cannot participate in meaningful consultation” while pouring all efforts into containing the epidemic.